 - Place your hands on the machine in front of you for help.
 That’s the start.

-- Push your hips back, bend you knees and sqaut down until your glute is parllel to the ground.
+- Push your hips back, bend your knees and squat down until your glute is parallel to the ground.

-- Hold for a couple of seconds, and then press into the floor with your feet to return to the standing position.
+- Hold for a couple of seconds, and then press into the floor with your feet to return to standing.
 That’s one complete repetition.

-The belt squat works more on glute muscle than other squat variations but if you don’t have access to a belt squat machine, you can do a standard barbell back squat or the single dumbbell Romanian deadlift.
+The belt squat works more on glute muscle than other squat variations, but if you don’t have access to a belt squat machine, you can do a standard barbell back squat.

-The weighted lunges (forward or backward) can help you increase strength, mass, and tone your glute muscle.
+The weighted lunges can help you increase strength and mass and tone your glute muscle.

-For you, I’ve shared both dumbbells forward lunge and smith machine barbell lunges with how to do stepwise instructions so you can do both of them on different days.
+I’ve shared both dumbbell and smith machine lunges so you can do them on different days.

 - Stand straight in the shoulder-width stance holding a pair of dumbbells at your sides with arms fully extended.

-- Take a big step forward with your left foot and keep your right foot firmly on the ground, now you’re in staggered stance.
+- Take a big step forward with your left foot and keep your right foot firmly on the ground so you’re in a split stance.

 - Bend your left knee to squat down until the right knee touches the ground.

-- Press into the floor with your front leg to push yourself back up in the staggered stance.
+- Press into the floor with your front leg to push yourself back up in a staggered stance.
 That’s your one rep for your left leg.